michal-bures/pwa/README.md

 * Inspect live how the app works with local storage and cache (Application tab)
 * Inspect the application manifest (Application tab)
 * Observe the lifecycle of the service worker (Application tab)
-* Check that the app passes all PWA checks using Lighthouse (Lighthouse tab)
+* Check that the app passes all PWA compliance checks using Lighthouse (Lighthouse tab)

-### Verifying PWA compliance

 ### The tricky thing about updating your pwa (without workbox)